Visillect/CubePlusPlus/README.md

 ![Image examples](./description/examples.jpg)

-Cube++ is a new dataset for the color constancy problem that continues the Cube+ dataset https://ipg.fer.hr/ipg/resources/color_constancy.
+Cube++ is a new dataset for the color constancy problem that continues the [Cube+ dataset](https://ipg.fer.hr/ipg/resources/color_constancy).
 It includes images of different scenes under various conditions.
 For calculating the ground truth illuminance object with known colors appears in the scene.
 The Cube++ dataset was used in ICMV 2020 2nd IEC.

 **The dataset will be published soon**.